-4. This extract explains the natives showing the settlers how they lived.
+5. This extract from 25 May 1607 from Archer’s journal describes the Native American inhabitants showing the settlers how they lived.

 - What are the explorers shown how to do?
 [Think about what ‘manner of setting’ actually means]

-- If the Natives are willing to do this, what does this suggest about them?
+- If the Native Americans are willing to do this, what does this suggest about them?